-- Describe the problems or deficiencies the project is attempting to address, as well as how the project will address the identified problems or deficiencies - Describe the ramifications and impact of not funding this project - Clearly define the existing issues surrounding the project (e.g., transportation issues, inadequate transit services, impacts of heavy trucking on local streets, air pollution, etc.) - Competitive applications support the need for the project with empirical data - Describe how this project addresses issues raised - Define the public benefit - Explain how the public was involved with identifying issues - Do not exceed the space provided
+- Describe the problems or deficiencies the project is attempting to address, as well as how the project will address the identified problems or deficiencies - Describe the ramifications and impact of not funding this project - Clearly define the existing issues surrounding the project (e.g., transportation issues, inadequate transit services, impacts of heavy trucking on local streets, air pollution, etc.) - Competitive applications support the need for the project with empirical data - Describe how this project addresses issues raised - Define the public benefit - Explain how the public was involved with identifying issues - · Do not exceed the space provided

-SUSTAINABLE COMMUNITIES - GRANT APPLICATION NARRATIVE
+Sustainable Transportation Planning Grant Program SUSTAINABLE COMMUNITIES - GRANT APPLICATION NARRATIVE

 2B.
-Underserved Communities Justification (5 points)
+Under-Resourced Communities Justification (5 points)

-The tools in Grant Application Guide, Appendix A, are intended to help applicants define an underserved community.
+The tools in Grant Application Guide, Appendix A, are intended to help applicants define an under-resourced community.

-- Explain how the project area or portions of the project area are defined as an underserved community, including Native American Tribal Governments and rural communities - Explain how the proposed project addresses the needs of the underserved community - Describe how underserved communities will benefit from the proposed planning project - Cite data sources, the tools used, and include a comparison to the statewide thresholds that are established in each tool - Do not exceed the space provided
+- Explain how the project area or portions of the project area are defined as an underresourced community, including Native American Tribal Governments and rural communities - Explain how the proposed project addresses the needs of the under-resourced community - Describe how under-resourced communities will benefit from the proposed planning project - Cite data sources, the tools used, and include a comparison to the statewide thresholds that are established in each tool - Do not exceed the space provided

 2C.
-Underserved Communities Engagement (5 points)
+Under-Resourced Communities Engagement (5 points)